lammps/lammps/doc/src/fitpod_command.rst

      - 0
      - BOOL
      - turns on/off quadratic POD potential
-   * - basename_for_output_files
-     - pod
-     - STRING
-     - a basename string added to the output files
-   * - precision_for_pod_coefficients
-     - 8
-     - INT
-     - number of digits after the decimal points for numbers in the coefficient file

 All keywords except *species* have default values.
 If a keyword is not set in the input file, its default value is used.
 The next table